tabakerov/TabakerovName/blog/UE4_Niagara_Lorenz_System/index.md

 Particles.Position + (Particles.Random) * User.dT * Engine.DeltaTime * float3(User.Sigma*(Particles.Position.y-Particles.Position.x), User.Rho * Particles.Position.x-Particles.Position.y-Particles.Position.x * Particles.Position.z, Particles.Position.x * Particles.Position.y-User.Beta * Particles.Position.z)
 ```

 What's left is to decide how this thing should look.
-For me there are two main options
+For me there are two main options:
+1. Trails - nice looking strands using Ribbon Render on a secondary emitter.
+Allows to use less particles, control colors along strands
+2. Objects - use simple small low-poly spheres with Mesh Render.
+As meshes they works fine with DoF and motion blur (I was not able to make DoF effect to work fine with Ribbon Render)